 The several dozen counter-top appliances that are already crowding your kitchen may finally come into their own!
 Again, depending on the amount of people you’re catering for, your standard appliances may well be good enough for the job.
 If they’re not quality though, you’re going to need to upgrade to some heavy-duty versions.
 These are a few of the least expensive items, in the grand scheme of things, but make sure that if you’re buying new ones, you’re investing in quality.

 Are you planning on catering events on-site?
 You’ll need to keep the masses not only fed, but hydrated.
 A coffee machine is a must, as are urns for keeping water hot, and milk cold.
 You’ll need tea and coffee cups, saucers and all of the hot/cold beverage paraphernalia such as tea bags, stirrers, water glasses and the like.

 Again, if you’re catering to on-site events, you’re going to need some extra equipment.
 If you’re dishing out plates of food to the hungry crowd, you’re also going to need to collect those plates.
 A plate stacker is a handy little trolley you can use to collect your crockery and transport it for cleaning.

-Unless you fancy giving your kids new pocket-money earning potential (not a bad idea) you’ll need to invest in a commercial-sized dishwasher.
+Unless you fancy giving your kids new pocket-money earning potential (not a bad idea) you’ll need to invest in a commercial-sized dishwasher of some type, such as a pass through dishwasher.
 Nobody wants to spend several miserable hours cleaning dishes, emptying and refilling a standard dishwasher, after they’ve just expended all their energy pulling off a huge catering event.